finbourne/lusid-sdk-java/sdk/docs/OrderManagementApi.md

 ## bookTransactions

-> BookTransactionsResponse bookTransactions(bookTransactionsRequest, applyFeesAndCommission, markOrdersAndAllocationsAsBooked, usePreviewTransactionsForPricing)
+> BookTransactionsResponse bookTransactions(bookTransactionsRequest, applyFeesAndCommission, markOrdersAndAllocationsAsBooked)

-[EXPERIMENTAL] BookTransactions: Books transactions using specific allocations as a source.
+BookTransactions: Books transactions using specific allocations as a source.

 Takes a collection of allocation IDs, and maps fields from those allocations and related orders onto new transactions.